Boyton Cross

 Boyton Cross is a hamlet in Essex, England.
 It is approximately half a mile from the village of Roxwell and is situated mainly along the A1060 road which runs from Bishop's Stortford to Chelmsford.
 There is a pub (The Hare, which was refurbished in 2010).
 Commercial premises include a variety of farms & privately hired industrial units.

+The hamlet has been the site of the multi-annual Essex International Jamboree since 2012.